AFRICA - Traveler's Health Information

 (subcutaneous) gamma globulin

 Note that several US government sites recommend taking an injection of: subcutaneous gamma globulin, to boost one's immune system, before going to Africa.
 This is expensive, and you want the subcutaneous type.
 For two persons, total, combined body weight of about 315 pounds, our cost wast estimated to be about $300 USD.
 Some studies show recognizable benefits, and some do not (show recognizable benefits).
 Gamma globulin injections CHECK WITH YOUR DOCTOR - I MAY BE MISTAKEN ABOUT THE LENGTH OF TIME: You should wait at least THREE MONTHS AFTER getting a vaccine that contains a live virus (for example, a Yellow Fever or MMR vaccine) BEFORE getting a shot of gamma globulin, otherwise, the gamma globulin may prevent the live vaccine from giving you immunity.
 You should take gamma globulin a week before you expect to "need" it.
 You should wait at least three months months?? after getting gamma globulin, before you get a vaccine containing a live virus.
 Check with a local Travel Doctor MORE than SIX MONTHS PRIOR to your trip, if you intend to get Hepatitis 'A' and/or Hepatitus 'B' shots (they are spaced over a six month interval) actually, a FOUR MONTH MINIMUM "should" work (so they say).
 Health Information for Travelers to Kenya Currently, 5/11/2010, If you get all of the recommended inoculations for Keny, you are also covered for Botswana, South Africa, Zambia and Zimbabwe (THIS MAY CHANGE AT ANY TIME) - EXCEPT FOP MALARIA - the Malaria in South Africa is resistant to more treatments than is that of Kenya.
-Discuss Malaria, and all of the countries to which you are going, with both your doctor and your travel doctor.
-Health Information for Travelers to Botswana Health Information for Travelers to South Africa Health Information for Travelers to Zambia Health Information for Travelers to Zimbabwe CD Recommendations for Adult Innoculations (schedule) - even if you never travel
+These facts may change at any time.
+Discuss MALARIA, and all of the countries to which you are going, with both your doctor and your travel doctor.
+Health Information for Travelers to Botswana Health Information for Travelers to South Africa Health Information for Travelers to Zambia Health Information for Travelers to Zimbabwe CD Recommendations for Adult Innoculations (schedule) - even if you never travel Health in Kenya - worldtravelguide.net MD Travel Health - Kenya - vaccinations, malaria, safety, and ...

 KENYA - Travelers Health Information